- Our office: Kabul

 About our work

-We are proud to have been working in Afghanistan for over a decade on projects and programmes that have addressed health, education, equality and inclusion, and political participation and accountability, as well as developing local broadcasters.
+We are proud to have been working in Afghanistan for over a decade - our projects and programmes now address health and humanitarian issues while supporting local broadcasters.

 We are continuing our work with the humanitarian community, sharing audience insights to help aid agencies better understand local needs to deliver a more effective response.
 And Lifeline training for local journalists is supporting them to report through this crisis with information and stories designed for people affected, instead of simply about them.

-Our COVID-19 pandemic response has been aimed at dispelling myths and rumours, and creating content that will provide even the hardest-to-reach communities with critical information about how to protect themselves and how and when to seek treatment.
+Our COVID-19 pandemic response was aimed at dispelling myths and rumours, and creating content to provide even the hardest-to-reach communities with critical information about how to protect themselves and how and when to seek treatment.

 Latest news from Afghanistan